 In addition to efficiency, load tracking must also be accurate to be useful.
 As before, we compare PowerPlay's accuracy in tracking multiple loads' real-time power usage with the FHMM approach, which performs a complete disaggregation.
 We take the conservative approach of training the FHMM on per-load data from the home that we disaggregate, although doing so is often not possible in practice, since disaggregation is typically only useful in homes where such training data is not available.
 As disaggregation often focuses on inferring a breakdown of per-load energy usage for a building over a long time period, e.g., an entire day or week.
-Figure 9 shows the actual energy usage over an entire day for five loads, as well as the inferred energy usage from both PowerPlay and the FHMM disaggregation.
-We see that both PowerPlay and FHMM accurately predict each load's energy usage over long periods of time, although the FHMM approach is less accurate for the heat recovery ventilator due to its stable power oscillations.
-Our results are consistent with prior work on the FHMM approach, which performs as well, or better, than other prior approaches to disaggregation [16, 18].
+Figure 10 shows the actual energy usage over an entire day for five loads, as well as the inferred energy usage from both PowerPlay and the FHMM disaggregation.
+As seen in the left graph of Figure 10, most energy usage is accurately assigned over long periods (especially for larger devices), although the FHMM approach is less accurate for the heat recovery ventilator due to its stable power oscillations.
+Viewing the energy assignments in terms of error percentages from ground truth (the right graph of Figure 10) demonstrates larger errors, but these are mostly due to missed activity in smaller devices-e.g., the FHMM approach fails to recognize the toaster activity entirely.
+Our results are consistent with prior work on the FHMM approach, which performs as well, or better, than other prior approaches to disaggregation (Kim et al. 2011; Kolter and Johnson 2011).